 Incorporates core principles of chemistry and pharmacology as they relate to the human body and specifically, the molecular basis of drug classifications and drug actions.
 Discussion of selected drug classifications and how these drugs relate to pathophysiology.
 Includes exploration of modern drug design approaches.
-Pre-requisite(s): NURS 337
+Pre RN to BSN track majors only.
+Pre-requisite(s): NURS 337.